Burusho people

-The Burusho (also Brusho and Botraj) are an ethnolinguistic group from the Yasin, Hunza, Nagar, and other valleys of Gilgit–Baltistan in northern Pakistan and a small minority in Jammu and Kashmir, India.
+The Burusho or Brusho, also known as Botraj and Hunzakut, are an ethnolinguistic group native to Yasin, Hunza-Nagar and other valleys of Gilgit-Baltistan in northern Pakistan, with a small minority residing in Jammu and Kashmir, India.
 Their language, Burushaski, has been classified as a language isolate.
-The region inhabited by the Burusho people is known as Brushal.
+The region inhabited by the Burusho people is traditionally known as Brushal.